unicef/giga-meter-backend/CONTRIBUTING.md

 - PCDC_APP_DOWNLOAD_URL: Download URL of the latest version of [PCDC](https://github.com/unicef/project-connect-daily-check-app) Windows application.
 - SENTRY_DSN: To send data to [Sentry](https://docs.sentry.io/) you will set a client key, usually referred to as the SENTRY_DSN value.
 - NODE_ENV: The application environment, should be "development" or "production"
+- ADMIN_SECRET: The secret value used to generate a jwt token
+- JWT_SECRET: The secret value used to validate a jwt token

 3. Please make sure tha DATABASE_URL is set correctly in the .env file above then run `npx prisma migrate dev` to create the database (if not present already) and the tables.